enebular/docs/en/Config/Connections.md

 At the pop up, select the "Connection Type" which you want to associate with.

-Settings are different each Connection Type you selected.
+Settings are different each Connection Type.
 See [Deploy](../Deploy/index.md) for further information.

 ## Edit